Compatibilism: Criticism

 A prominent criticism of compatibilism is Peter van Inwagen's consequence argument.

 Critics of compatibilism often focus on the definitions of free will: incompatibilists may agree that the compatibilists are showing something to be compatible with determinism, but they think that this something ought not to be called "free will".
 Incompatibilists might accept the "freedom to act" as a necessary criterion for free will, but doubt that it is sufficient.
 The incompatibilists believe that free will refers to genuine (i.e., absolute, ultimate, physical) alternate possibilities for beliefs, desires, or actions, rather than merely counterfactual ones.

-Compatibilism is sometimes called soft determinism (William James's term) pejoratively.
-James accused them of creating a "quagmire of evasion" by stealing the name of freedom to mask their underlying determinism.
+The direct predecessor to compatibilism was soft determinism (a term coined by William James, which he used pejoratively).
+Soft determinism is the view that we (ordinary humans) have free will and determinism is true.
+(Compatibilists, by contrast, take no stand on the truth-value of determinism.)
+James accused the soft determinists of creating a "quagmire of evasion" by stealing the name of freedom to mask their underlying determinism.
 Immanuel Kant called it a "wretched subterfuge" and "word jugglery".
 Kant's argument turns on the view that, while all empirical phenomena must result from determining causes, human thought introduces something seemingly not found elsewhere in nature—the ability to conceive of the world in terms of how it ought to be, or how it might otherwise be.
 For Kant, subjective reasoning is necessarily distinct from how the world is empirically.
 Because of its capacity to distinguish is from ought, reasoning can "spontaneously" originate new events without being itself determined by what already exists.
 It is on this basis that Kant argues against a version of compatibilism in which, for instance, the actions of the criminal are comprehended as a blend of determining forces and free choice, which Kant regards as misusing the word free.
 Kant proposes that taking the compatibilist view involves denying the distinctly subjective capacity to re-think an intended course of action in terms of what ought to happen.